JS3 block viewer

 }

-The response in this code is not labelling the data.
+The response variable in this code is not labelling the data.
 It’s labelling a Promise.

 A promise is exactly what it sounds like: a promise to do something.
 You can use this promise object to sequence your code.
 You can say, “When the data comes back, then do this.”